Feature Layer

 Out fields

-Specifies which fields from the feature layer should be loaded into Velocity.
+The Out fields parameter specifies the fields to be loaded from the feature layer into Velocity.

-The default value is an asterisk (*), which denotes that all fields will be loaded.
+The default is an asterisk (*), which denotes all fields that are loaded.

-If specifying specific fields, this should be specified with comma separated field names, for example:
+If specific fields are being provided, they should be listed as comma-separated field names, for example:

 OBJECTID,device_id,timestamp,horizontal_accuracy,latitude,longitude